-Most juicers work the same way, where you insert the fruit or veggie into a chute, and the freshly squeezed juice comes out.
+Most juicers work the same way: you insert the fruit or veggie into a chute, and the freshly squeezed juice comes out.
 However, this may vary depending on your juicer.

 Start introducing all the ingredients, combining the leaves and solids, to prevent the juicer from getting stuck.

-If you want to thin the juice a little, you can add about half a cup of water in the juicer aperture, so it drags some of the rest of the fruits and veggies.
+If you want to thin the juice a little, you can add about half a cup of water in the juicer aperture so it drags some of the rest of the fruit and veggies.

 Step 3: Store (if not drinking immediately)

-You can reserve the juice for of to 24 hours in a mason jar.
+You can reserve the carrot juice for 24 hours in a mason jar.

 Apple, Celery, Carrot Juice Benefits

-These are 10 Benefits of Carrot and drinking this morning elixir
+These are 10 Benefits of Carrot juice and drinking this morning elixir

 - Improve skin health: carrots have beta-carotene and Vitamin C. Both may protect your skin from damage.
 In addition, our body needs Vitamin C to produce collagen.